National Aboriginal and Torres Strait Islander Nutrition and Physical Activity Survey methodology

 Self-reported health status, height, and weight were also collected.
 Respondents could voluntarily provide blood pressure, height, weight and waist measurements.

-Some topics were included for the first time in the 2023 NATSINPAS, including questions about consumption of oils and fats, barriers to accessing healthy and nutritious foods, key influences on dietary choices, consumption of tap water at home, food security, and collection of physical activity and sedentary behaviour data using an accelerometer.
+Some topics were included for the first time in the 2023 NATSINPAS, including main type of oils and fat used when cooking, barriers to accessing healthy and nutritious foods, key influences on dietary choices, consumption of tap water at home and food security.
+Information about physical activity, inactivity and sleep was also measured using an accelerometer for the first time.
+Accelerometers are wearable devices that detect change in speed.

 The survey also collected information on a standard set of demographic topics about respondents including age, sex at birth, main language, employment, education and income.